Fundraising

 Know your strengths

-Know your weaknesses—and make them obvious.
+Know your weaknesses and make them obvious.
 Run an anti-pitch.

-No business is perfect—not Elon Musk's, not anyone's.
+No business is perfect, not Elon Musk's, not anyone's.

 Every business and every team has weaknesses.
 Anyone in their right mind knows that.

-Financial projections don't make sense
+Financial projections do not make sense

 No financial projection comes true.
 Like people say, Excel is the land of dreams.

-The data room doesn't matter
+The data room does not matter

 Do due diligence on investors